Benchmarking Deep Learning Convolutions on Energy-constrained CPUs: Introduction and Related work

 \section{Introduction and Related work}

-Deep neural networks (DNNs) have become pervasive in modern embedded vision systems.
+Deep neural networks (DNNs) have become pervasive in modern embedded computer vision systems.
 Among them, convolutional neural networks (CNNs) remain the backbone of most classification~\cite{Krizhevsky2017} and detection pipelines~\cite{Du_2018}, thanks to their relatively low computational and memory requirements as well as the maturity of available software frameworks~\cite{khanam2024yolov11overviewkeyarchitectural,10925383}.
-Even with the rise of Transformer-based models such as DETR~\cite{10.1007/978-3-030-58452-8_13}, CNN backbones still account for a significant portion of inference time--up to 30\% in some configurations~\cite{ma2023revisitingdetrpretrainingobject}.
-It confirms that convolutions remain a central performance bottleneck in embedded deep learning.
+Even with the rise of Transformer-based models such as DETR~\cite{10.1007/978-3-030-58452-8_13}, CNN backbones still account for a significant portion of inference time: up to 30\% in some configurations~\cite{ma2023revisitingdetrpretrainingobject}.
+As a consequence, convolutions remain a central performance bottleneck in embedded inference of deep learning models.

 The convolution operator is the key enabler of automatic feature extraction, but it also dominates the computational workload and energy demand during both training and inference~\cite{Sze2017}.
-This cost has motivated extensive research into optimized implementations for GPUs~\cite{Lym2019,10.1007/978-3-030-61864-3_35,10.1145/3332466.3374520} and CPUs~\cite{ Dolz2022,Georganas2018,Hao2022,Santana2023}.
-However, most of these studies target high-performance hardware or specific architectures, and less attention has been given to embedded CPUs, which are still widely deployed in systems where accelerators are absent or offloading is impractical due to small model or input sizes.
+In this paper, we show that convolutions account for more than 90\% of the inference of popular networks such as ResNet50v1.5, VGG19 and GoogLeNet (see Section~\ref{sec:protocol}).
+This cost has motivated extensive research into optimized implementations for GPUs~\cite{Lym2019,10.1007/978-3-030-61864-3_35,10.1145/3332466.3374520} and CPUs~\cite{ Dolz2022,Georganas2018,Santana2023}.
+However, most of these studies target high-performance hardware or specific architectures, and little attention has been given to embedded CPUs, which are still widely deployed in systems where accelerators are absent or offloading is impractical due to small models or input sizes.